curl/everything-curl/http-requests.md

     curl http://example.com/file -X DELETE

 This command line option only changes the text in the outgoing request, it does not change any behavior.
-This is particularly important if you for example ask curl to send a HEAD with -X, as HEAD is specified to send all the headers a GET response would get but *never* send a response body - even if the headers otherwise imply that one would come.
+This is particularly important if you, for example, ask curl to send a HEAD with -X, as HEAD is specified to send all the headers a GET response would get but *never* send a response body - even if the headers otherwise imply that one would come.
 So, adding `-X HEAD` to a command line that would otherwise do a GET will cause curl to hang, waiting